MiguelCastillo/bit-bundler/README.md

 Bundler plugins for processing of bundles and module graphs.

 - [bit-bundler-splitter](https://github.com/MiguelCastillo/bit-bundler-splitter) for splitting bundles based on matching rules.
 This will handle splitting out your vendor modules.
+- [bit-bundler-banner](https://github.com/MiguelCastillo/bit-bundler-banner) for adding a string header to the resulting bundles.

 ## Integrations